By David Drake

 For over a hundred years, the global money transfer landscape has radically evolved from localized payments, that were the preserve of banks, to the emergence of numerous money transfer companies.
 One of the world’s leading money transfer company, Western Union, has managed to keep up with the changing financial landscape.
 It has established itself as a trusted global leader, operating in more than 200 countries with over 500,000 agents worldwide.

 Recently, Western Union announced it is ready to add cryptos to the list of currencies on its list of operations.
-Months prior to this announcement, the company CEO, was against any plans to include cryptocurrency in its transfer business citing low adoption of cryptos by its customers.
+Months prior to this announcement, the company was against plans to include cryptocurrencies in its transfer business citing low adoption of cryptos by its customers.
 But this has since changed.
-Speaking to Reuters Plus, Ersek said the global money transfer giant is keen on adopting cryptocurrencies and would consider its integration into its services.
-If the company remains true to its word, what impact will the crypto adoption have on the money transfer industry?
+Speaking to Reuters Plus, Odilon Almeida, President, Western Union Global Money Transfer said the company is ready to include any currencies in its service.

 Bridging the Gap

 The adoption of cryptocurrencies by Western Union will open up the borderless money transfer ecosystem beyond fiat.
 This will bridge the gap that currently exists in the conversion of cryptos to fiat currency.
 It would also help alleviate high transactional costs currently pegged on exchange rates.
 This, ultimately, will promote global financial inclusion where crossborder transfer and the use of cryptocurrencies will become much more acceptable.

 Beyond this, a paradigm shift is also expected.
 According to William Davis, Managing Director at LDJ Capital, mobile money payments have resulted into a shift on how conventional global money transfer operates and is maintaining a momentous growth.
 It is, therefore, imperative that traditional money transfer entities diversify their services to stay in business despite the onslaught from mobile payments services.